RomanGaranin/LibLL/README.md

     void (*action)();
 } OBJ;
 ```
-2) Create a pointer to your linked.
+2) Create a pointer to your linked list.
 It should point to stub node defined in library.
 3) Create a temporary pointer.
 It will use for safe management of linked list.

 You can use mCREATE_LIST macro.